Description: Jesus Is A-Z is a fun and effective Sunday school curriculum that exalts JESUS! The lessons focus on who

 This is one of the most important parts of the class—before the kids arrive.
 We must spend time in prayer and make sure the classroom is clean, ready, and inviting.
 Praying together as a team before class will allow God to work through us in ways we cannot accomplish on our own.

-We want to engage the kids from the moment they arrive.
-We play games and sing songs that help them learn and remember the books of the Bible, concepts we are studying this year, and Bible memory work.
+We want to engage kids from the moment they arrive.
+We play games and sing songs to help them learn and remember the books of the Bible, reinforce the concepts we are studying, and memorize Bible verses.

-NOTE: I thought it would be great to have a song to help us remember Jesus' titles and adjectives, so the last time I went through this curriculum with my students, I came up with a song to the tune of "When the Saints Go Marching In."
-I do not have audio or visual of us singing this song yet (I hope to do so and add to this website), but see the link below for printable lyrics.
-If you follow the lyrics of "When the Saints..." printed underneath, you can hopefully see how the song goes.
+I thought it would be great to have a song to help us remember Jesus' titles and adjectives, so I came up with a song to the tune of "When the Saints Go Marching In."
+I do not have audio or video of us singing this song to post yet, but click the link for printable lyrics.
+If you follow the lyrics of "When the Saints..." printed underneath, you can see how the song goes.

 A few years ago I realized we could make more progress memorizing Bible verses if we divided our class of 5- to 10-year-olds into smaller groups and allowed each student to work at his/her own rate.
 The kids love this time!
 They enjoy the more individualized attention of the teachers.
 Also, the older kids are not held back by the younger.